 - feeling annoyed, irritated or restless

-- difficulty getting to sleep at night or waking up a lot throughout during the night.
+- difficulty getting to sleep at night or waking up a lot during the night.

-Anxiety disorders are some of the most common mental health challenges experienced by young people.
+Anxiety disorders involve more than temporary worry or fears and are some of the most common mental health challenges experienced by young people.
+They can significantly affect how a person feels, thinks, behaves and interacts with others.
 People can experience different types of anxiety disorders, but it’s important to know that they can all be treated.

 Some people may experience intense anxiety in social situations because of a fear of embarrassment or judgement.
-This may lead a person to start avoiding situations where there are other people, like hanging out with friends or going to work, school or uni.
+This may lead a person to start avoiding situations where there are other people, like hanging out with friends or going to work, school, TAFE or uni.